-Sarah Murdoch is one of Rick's most experienced and versatile guides.
+Sarah is one of Rick's most experienced and versatile guides.
 Her passions include Italy, contemporary European culture, and all things architectural.
 Sarah guides our Best of Italy, Venice-Florence-Rome, Heart of Italy, Best of Sicily, Best of Europe, and Family Europe tours.

 Tell us about your love for architecture, and how that relates to your work as a tour guide.